y-lohse/y-lohse.github.io/_posts/2013-08-31-baby-steps.md

 description:
 tags:
 - typography
+- birdfont
-- javascript
+- font
-- bookmarklet
+- type design
-- vertical rythm
+- design
 published: true
 ---
 I don't remember exactly when I first got into typography, but it started way before I really started caring for design at all.
 I fell in love with the subtility of the art and got fascinated by the power and the beauty of these shapes.
 I have a horrible hand writing and I suck at drawing, but I always loved to sketch typefaces.
 I remember having fun with serifs even before I knew they were called serifs.